yury-lysogorskiy/lammps/doc/src/python.rst

 wrapper with arguments in its formula.
 Each of the arguments must be specified as an internal-style variable via the *input* keyword.

-In brief, the syntax for a Python function wrapper in a variable formula is py_varname(arg1,arg2,...argN), where "varname" is the name of a python-style variable associated with a Python function defined by this command.
+In brief, the syntax for a Python function wrapper in a variable formula is ``py_varname(arg1,arg2,...argN)``, where "varname" is the name of a python-style variable associated with a Python function defined by this command.
 One or more arguments to the function wrapper can themselves be sub-formulas which the variable command will evaluate and pass as arguments to the Python function.
 This is done by assigning the numeric result for each argument to an internal-style variable; thus the *input* keyword must specify the arguments as internal-style variables and their format (see below) as "f" for floating point.
 This is because LAMMPS variable formulas are calculated with floating point arithmetic (any integer values are converted to floating point).
 Note that the Python function can also have additional inputs, also specified by the *input* keyword, which are NOT arguments in the Python function wrapper.
-See the example below for the "mixedargs" Python function.
+See the example below for the ``mixedargs`` Python function.

 See the :doc:`variable <variable>` command doc page for full details on formula syntax including for Python function wrappers.
 Examples